devi-priyadharshini/oauth/README.md

 10.Front Channel (less secure channel) Ex.
 From Browser to our web server.
 Chances are there that someone can change the app in the browser and raises requst to the server.

+Authorization Code Flow/Grant Type:

+1. Authorization Grant - Uses both Front and Back Channel
+2. Implicit Flow - Only uses Front channel.
+Ex.
+React App without webserver only uses Web Browser so the token is retrieved via Front channel.
+Less Secure.
+But, this is the only way to get the token.
+TODO: How this case can be more secure.
+3. Resource owner password credentials - Uses Only Back Channel - No Browser UI.
+Used for older applications.
+Not required for model app
+4. Client Credentials - Uses Only Back Channel - No Browser UI. machine to machine communication.
+Ex: Comms between microservices.

+OAuth is only created to Authorize the data to a user. i.e, if a client can access the data or not.
+It will not authenticate i.e is the client really a client who he claims to be?
+But, Each App started using OAuth along with their own implementation for authenticating the user.
+OAuth cannot be used for Authenticating the user.

+Later on, seeing the need for authentication, OpenID Connect is created - An extension to OAuth 2.0.
+Use OpenID Connect for Authenticating the user.
+- Requests ID Token(JWT token) - has user information.
+- UserInfo End point for retrieving more user Info